ICE train at Berlin Hbf

 The daytime train from Budapest to Bucharest

-The daytime train from Budapest to Bucharest has modern air-conditioned Romanian carriages.
-Three cars travel all the way, additional cars are attached whilst in Hungary, and additional cars and a bar car are attached between Drobeta Turnu Severin & Bucharest.
+The Traianus from Budapest to Bucharest has modern air-conditioned Romanian carriages.
+Several cars travel all the way, additional cars are attached whilst in Hungary.
+There should be a Romanian bar car, but always bring your own supplies and maybe bottle of wine.

 The 'Transylvania' train to Brasov about to leave Budapest 2nd class on the Budapest to Bucharest train